dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ##### Entry-points for public APIs

 The memory allocators rely on specific thread local variables to be set.
-So each entry point of our products must be guarded with entry point like `COHTML_ENTRY_POINT`.
+So each entry point of our products must be guarded with entry point from the `COHTML_ENTRY_POINT` family.

 ---
 ##### Types used as task parameters